wkta/ReadableCryptoMiner/README.md

-# Simple-XMR-Miner
+# ReadableCryptoMiner

-Monero CPU miner written in python3 for learning purpose.
+Monero CPU miner fully written in python3, for learning purpose only!
 Heavily inspired from https://github.com/ricmoo/nightminer/ but uses JSON RPC 2.0 and cryptonight algorithm.

-The miner is in python 3, the hash function is in C (see the folder cryptonight_lib/) It is slow, about 40% of best miners on my system.
+The miner is fully written in python 3.
-I may try to implement a miner only in C.
+**It is extremely slow and therefore not suited for mercantile use.**

 ## Command Line Interface